Austin | Charlotte | D.C. | Detroit | Los Angeles | Miami | New York | Phoenix

 Naturalization is the process in which those born outside of the country become United States citizens.

-Becoming a naturalized citizen guarantees that you will no longer be subject to immigration laws.
+Becoming a naturalized US citizen provides access to immigration benefits, such as the ability to sponsor family members for green cards and eligibility for federal jobs.
 Instead, you will solidify the same rights as a United States born citizen including, but not limited to, voting, obtaining employment, and being protected by all laws under our Constitution.
+Additionally, naturalized citizens gain the right to vote, run for public office, and serve on a jury, further integrating them into the civic fabric of the nation.

 BOOK 30 MINUTE CONSULTATION HERE